-If future management of the octopus complex is to be based on biomass estimates, then speciesspecific methods of biomass estimation should be explored.
-Octopus are readily caught with commercial or research pots.
+If future management of the octopus complex is to be based on biomass estimates, then species-specific methods of biomass estimation should be explored.
+Octopuses are readily caught with commercial or research pots.
 Given the strong spatial focus of the harvest, an index survey of regional biomass in the Unimak Pass area is appropriate and highly feasible.
 It may also be feasible to estimate regional octopus biomass using mark-recapture studies or depletion methods (Caddy 1983, Perry et al 1999).
-If the species composition of commercial harvest can be verified, then it may be appropriate to use species-specific and/or depth-based biomass estimates.